| |

 “Science

-and technology alone cannot solve the problems of the new millennium.
-We
+cannot solve the problems of the new millennium.
+We need additional

-need additional guidelines for our actions, for the selection of our
+guidelines for our actions, for the selection of our research projects

-research projects and research goals.
-These guidelines have to do with
+and research goals.
+These guidelines have to do with ethics, with

 “In

-than there is in the West.
-I think that the Western scientists are
+spirituality) than there is in the West.
+I think that the Western

 “I